payam-avarwand/Wikipedia-Contribution-Finder/README.md

 ## Usage

-    Run the application:
+- Run the application

-    Enter the Wikipedia username you want to analyze (case sensitive) Select the Wikipedia language (English or Persian) Set the date range for analysis (optional)
+- Enter the Wikipedia username you want to analyze (case sensitive)
+- Select the Wikipedia language (English or Persian)
+- Set the date range for analysis (optional)
-    Choose an output directory (defaults to Desktop) Click "Find Contributions" to start the analysis Results will be saved in a text file in the format:
+- Choose an output directory (defaults to Desktop)
+- Click "Find Contributions" to start the analysis
+- Results will be saved in a text file in the format:
 	[En/Fa]-[Username]-Titles_[Date].txt

 It will be generated as a clean text file containing:
-    Only article titles (no maintenance pages or user pages) One title per line
+- Only article titles (no maintenance pages or user pages)
+- One title per line
-    Sorted chronologically (oldest to newest)
+- Sorted chronologically (oldest to newest)
-    Excludes duplicates and similar non-article edits
+- Excludes duplicates and similar non-article edits

 ## Technical Details

-    Fetches user contributions from Wikipedia API
+- Fetches user contributions from Wikipedia API
-    Parses the HTML response to extract page titles Filters out non-article pages using exclusion patterns Sorts results chronologically
+- Parses the HTML response to extract page titles
+- Filters out non-article pages using exclusion patterns
+- Sorts results chronologically
-    Saves to a text file in the specified directory
+- Saves to a text file in the specified directory

 ## Exclusion Patterns

 It automatically filters out:

-    User talk pages
+- User talk pages
-    Wikipedia maintenance pages
+- Wikipedia maintenance pages
-    File uploads and media
+- File uploads and media
-    Templates and categories
+- Templates and categories
-    Special Wikipedia pages
+- Special Wikipedia pages
-    Other non-article content
+- Other non-article content

 ## Common Issues

-    User not found: Ensure the username is correct and case-sensitive No results: The user may not have made any article edits in the selected date range Connection errors: Check your internet connection and firewall settings
+- User not found: Ensure the username is correct and case-sensitive
+- No results: The user may not have made any article edits in the selected date range
+- Connection errors: Check your internet connection and firewall settings

 ## Logging

 The application maintains a detailed activity log in the GUI that shows:

-    Progress of the analysis
+- Progress of the analysis
-    Any errors encountered
+- Any errors encountered
-    Summary of results
+- Summary of results

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for:

-    Bug fixes
+- Bug fixes
-    New features
+- New features
-    Additional language support
+- Additional language support
-    Documentation improvements
+- Documentation improvements

 ## License

-This software is released as freeware.
-Feel free to use, share, and distribute it for personal or commercial use.
 © 2025 Avarwand
+This software is released as freeware.<br>
+Feel free to use, share, and distribute it for personal or commercial use.<br>
+_Developed by Payam Avarwand,	06.06.2025_

 ## Contact

-_Developed by Payam Avarwand,	01.06.2025_ | payam_avar@yahoo.com
+payam_avar@yahoo.com